sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 ## Agent History

-Below is a log of all previous steps.
-For each cycle, you are given:
+Below is a log of all previous steps that you have taken.
+For each step, you are given:

 * the thoughts you formulated,
 * the command you issued,
 * and the result that was returned.
 Use this history to inform your next decision.

-### Cycle 1
+### Step 1

 Your answer: